Arizona vs. Michigan State College Basketball Predictions & Picks - November 23

 Arizona Performance Insights

-- Arizona comes out on top in the rebound battle by an average of 21.4 boards.
-It is recording 45 rebounds per game (third in college basketball) compared to its opponents' 23.6 per contest.
+- The 45 rebounds per game Arizona averages rank third in college basketball, and are 21.4 more than the 23.6 its opponents collect per contest.

-- Arizona knocks down 8.8 three-pointers per game (74th in college basketball) at a 41.5% rate (12th in college basketball), compared to the 8 its opponents make while shooting 31.7% from beyond the arc.
+- Arizona connects on 8.8 three-pointers per game (75th in college basketball) compared to its opponents' 8.
+It shoots 41.5% from deep while its opponents hit 31.7% from long range.

-- The Wildcats record 113 points per 100 possessions (ninth in college basketball), while allowing 71.5 points per 100 possessions (12th in college basketball).
+- The Wildcats rank 10th in college basketball with 113 points scored per 100 possessions, and 12th in college basketball defensively with 71.5 points conceded per 100 possessions.

-- Arizona has come up on top in the turnover battle by 2.0 turnovers per game, committing 14.4 (312th in college basketball play) while forcing 16.4 (30th in college basketball).
+- Arizona has committed 2.0 fewer turnovers per game than its opponents, averaging 14.4 (313th in college basketball play) while forcing 16.4 (29th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.